-4.1.92 ipv6 mld snooping fast-leave
+4.1.91 ipv6 mld snooping fast-leave

 Command Objective This command enables fast leave processing for a specific VLAN.
 When fast leave is disabled, on reception of a leave message the switch checks if there are any interested receivers for the group by sending a group specific query before removing the port from the forwarding table.
 If fast leave is enabled, the switch does not send a group specific query and immediately removes the port from the forwarding table.
 The no form of the command disables fast leave processing for a specific VLAN.

 The configuration can be done only for the VLANs that are activated in the switch.

-Syntax ipv6 mld snooping fast-leave no ipv6 mld snooping fast-leave Mode Config-VLAN Mode
+Syntax ipv6 mld snooping fast-leave

+no ipv6 mld snooping fast-leave

-4.1.92 ipv6 mld snooping querier
+4.1.91 ipv6 mld snooping querier

-Command Objective This command configures the MLD snooping switch as a querier for a specific VLAN.
+VLAN.
 The switch starts sending general queries at regular time intervals.
 When the router port gets operationally down and there are no router ports in the switch, the switch continues the querier functionality.
-The no form of this command configures the MLD snooping switch as non-querier for a specific VLAN.
-The configuration can be done only for the VLANs that are activated in the switch.
-Syntax ipv6 mld snooping querier <(60 - 600) seconds> no ipv6 mld snooping querier Mode Config-VLAN Mode
+The configuration can be done only for the VLANs that are activated in the switch. ipv6 mld snooping querier <(60 - 600) seconds> no ipv6 mld snooping querier